-Isthmic spondylolisthesis is a spinal condition in which one vertebra slips forward over the vertebra below.
+Isthmic spondylolisthesis is a spinal condition where one vertebra slips forward over the vertebra below.
 It’s caused by a defect, or fracture, of the pars interarticularis, a bone that connects the upper and lower facet joints.
 You may inherit the defect or obtain a fracture by the accumulative affects of spinal stress.
 Sometimes isthmic spondylolisthesis affects young athletes.

 Symptoms of Isthmic Spondylolisthesis